 At first I was planning to club Ta Prohm with Angkor Wat but this place is so unique and beautiful in itself that it seemed totally unfair to not to give this place a dedicated tribute.

 Ironically, the real beauty of Ta Prohm lies in its state of ruin.
-In this place, the skill of man and the might of the nature have combined together in a unique fusion of an art form which at the plainest can be called surreal.
-Here, one can see both sides of the nature- as the creator and the destroyer.
-Giant roots of fig and banyan trees coil around intricately carved stones like the death like grip of a serpent.
+In this place, the skill of man and the might of nature have combined together in a unique fusion of an art form which at the plainest can be called surreal.
+Here, one can see both sides of nature- as the creator and the destroyer.
+Giant roots of fig and banyan trees coil around intricately carved stones like the death-like grip of a serpent.
 The ruins and the jungle together present a unique haunted charm which is difficult to be crafted in words.
 My photographs seem so inadequate in expressing those feelings.
 I could only wonder how the early explorers would have reacted when they stumbled upon this jewel from antiquity.
 You can see some great Angkor and Ta Prohm photographs by National Geographic here.

 So, in sheer amazement, we wandered through the ruins.
 It was such mazelike that very soon I and Jayant got separated from the other two and wandered aimlessly through dark corridors, piles of stones and still standing monuments with huge trees coming out of them.
 There were ancient doors gripped by the roots of a banyan, and the famous “Tomb Raider” tree where Lara Croft gets sucked in the ground.
 For a brief period when even Jayant had strayed away, I was totally alone there and felt as if I had no sense of direction or time.
 I know am getting too verbose, but the place did it to me.